 Best Overall Choice: Black Diamond Trail Ergo Cork Trekking Poles

 When considering these points, when price isn’t a factor, I recommend the Black Diamond Trail Ergo Cork trekking poles.
 At just 1 pound, 2 ounces, its lightweight while providing lever locks, sliding adjustability, cork hand holds and aluminum durability.
 It also includes extra padded wrist straps that provide extra support when ascending or descending peaks.
 These are my own trekking poles for 14ers.
 You can buy a pair here.

 Trailbuddys are a more affordable alternative that offers many of the same accessories and features as the Black Diamond Trail Ergo Poles.
 The biggest difference I noticed are slightly less dependable locking mechanisms, and no ergonomic grip.
 However, these do the job well.
 The one advantage they have compared to the Black Diamond pair is their tiny packing size – they get down to 21″ when disassembled in your pack.
 You can buy a pair here.

 Trekking Poles for 14ers: What are Your Thoughts?

 Alex Derr is a mountaineer and blogger based in Denver Colorado.
 He is working to climb Colorado’s highest 100 peaks, and the 20 tallest peaks in California.
 He created The Next Summit to share advice, stories, history & reflections from the Colorado Rockies & Sierra Nevada.
 When not climbing, he is managing the Communications strategy at Visible Network Labs.

-My name is Alex, and I created The Next Summit to share stories, advice, history and reflections about America’s Mountain Ranges!
+My name is Alex Derr.
+I created The Next Summit to share stories, advice, history and reflections about America’s Mountain Ranges!
 If you appreciate my work, consider becoming a Patron with a small monthly gift.
 Thank you for visiting!